breun/crac-demo/README.md

 ## CRIU check

-You can check capabilities/privileges like this:
+You can let CRIU check if all capabilities/privileges are ok using the `criu check` command.

+Example with only the `SYS_RESOURCE` capability:

     ❯ docker run -it --cap-add=SYS_RESOURCE --rm --name crac-demo crac-demo:checkpoint /opt/jdk/lib/criu check
     Warn  (criu/tun.c:85): tun: Unable to create tun: No such file or directory